osvasali/my-coe332-hws/homework04/README.md

 1. Pull the image from Docker Hub
       - `docker pull osvasali/ml_data_analysis:hw04`
 2. Run the image using the sample data provided
-      - `docker run --rm -v $PWD:/data osvasali/ml_data_analysis:hw04 ml_data_analysis.py /code/Meteorite_Landings.json`
+      - `docker run --rm -it -v $PWD:/data osvasali/ml_data_analysis:hw04 /bin/bash`
-      - the the following will be the output:
+      - this will place you "inside" the container.
+Run using `ml_data_analysis.py /data/Meteorite_Landings.json`
+      - the terminal should look something like this:
       ```
+          [username@isp02 homework04]$ docker run --rm -it -v $PWD:/data osvasali/ml_data_analysis:hw04 /bin/bash
+          [root@7f7180bc742b /]# ml_data_analysis.py /data/Meteorite_Landings.json
           Summary data following meteorite analysis:

           The average mass of 30 meteors:
            83857.3

            Hemisphere summary data:
           There were  21  meteors found in the  Northern & Eastern quadrant
           There were  6  meteors found in the  Northern & Western quadrant
           There were  0  meteors found in the  Southern & Eastern quadrant
           There were  3  meteors found in the  Southern & Western quadrant

            Class summary data:
           The class L5 was found 1 times
           The class H6 was found 1 times
           The class EH4 was found 2 times
           The class Acapulcoite was found 1 times
           The class L6 was found 6 times
           ...
       ```

 ## Build an Image From the Pulled Dockerfile